walkercraig/walkercraig/_posts/2020/2020-09-21-in-a-public-garden-late-summer.md

 Late we stay, deep into the dusk

-The crickets weep in tune within the willows
+The crickets weep in tune under the willows

-Swimming in fireflies that try to match the music of the stars
+Swimming in fireflies that match the music of the stars

 As the Maestro holds the rhythm of le Grande Composè